Tuesday, October 08, 2024

 Design

-Like the aforementioned ‘New Script’ album, the Millbranch label went all out with this deluxe package, and “deluxe” it certainly is!
+Like the aforementioned ‘New Script’ album, the Millbranch label went all out with this lavish Deluxe package, and “deluxe” it certainly is!
 It comes in a modern-designed gatefold sleeve featuring Elvis on the cover, stepping toward the viewer and looking directly at you from the stage.
 Although I wish a sharper version of the cover image had been available, as this one is a bit grainy, it still captures the essence.

 Inside, you'll find more pictures and memorabilia.
 The great black-and-white shot of Elvis performing showcases how simple the stage setup was in those days. essentially just a specially built stage with a curtain in front to make it look more appealing.
 There were no massive stages or light shows back then; Elvis had to carry each show (with a little help from his musical friends, of course).